Education in Brunei: Religious primary

+As of January 2015, the Ugama school syllabus begins with pre-school, covering subjects like Al-Quraan, Amali, Tauhid, Adab, Jawi introduction, and Arabic language.
+In Primary 1, students learn Ibadat, Jawi writing, and reading.
+By Primary 2, Tarikh is introduced.
+In Primary 4, students study Toharoh, Siam (Fasting), Tasauf, and Dikir.
+Primary 5 introduces Solat, Zakat, Hajj, and Mu'amalat, while Primary 6 covers Munakahat, Janayah, Faraid, and Rawi (Narration).

 Arabic religious

 The Arabic Islamic religious education is a type of secondary education which specialises in subjects pertaining to Islamic religion.
 It is an alternative pathway for Muslim students in lieu of the general secondary education.
 The medium of instruction is Arabic.
 The culmination of this pathway allows students for entry into Islamic universities, local and abroad, in particular Al-Azhar University in Cairo, Egypt.
 The education in only provided in dedicated government schools.

 Entry into the education is determined through a standardised entrance examination usually taken upon Year 4 of general primary education.
 The Arabic education begins with a 2-year Arabic preparatory (persediaan Arab), followed by a five-year secondary and a two-year sixth form.
 At the end of secondary, students sit for the standardised examination Sijil Pelajaran Ugama Brunei (SPUB, translates as "Brunei Religious Education Certificate"), whereas students sit for Sijil Tinggi Pelajaran Ugama Brunei (STPUB, translates as "Brunei Religious Education Higher Certificate") at the end of the sixth form.

 The Arabic secondary schools may also provide general secondary education as an option which culminates in O and A Levels.